 Best dentist I've ever been to easy.
 I'm an extremely rough patient who is petrified of needles and has panic attacks.
 Dr. Casey AND HIS STAFF (can't stress this enough, many reviews speak of Dr. Casey but his staff is equally unbelievable and exceptional) have never judged me and have always been nothing but understanding.
 If you want the highest level of care possible, this is the place to go.View On Google

 A family run office that has been in business for over 50 years.
 Both Father and Son Dentists, as well as their Hygienists are professional and remain on the cutting edge of technology.
 Everyone is caring and friendly.
 Highly recommended.View On Google

 Reasons Why You Might Need a Tooth Extracted

-In the case of a mildly damaged tooth or moderate decay, we may be able to restore your oral health with a dental crown or tooth-colored filling.
-However, there are several instances where your condition may be too advanced to successfully treat with a restoration alone.
-You may require an extraction if you have dental issues including:
+In the case of mild or moderate tooth decay, we may be able to restore your oral health with a dental crown or tooth-colored-filling.
+However, there are several instances when your condition may be too advanced to treat with a restoration successfully.
+You may require this procedure if you have any the following dental issues:

 - A tooth severely weakened by oral trauma

 - Tooth loss due to advanced periodontal disease

 - Endodontic infection that can’t be eliminated with root canal therapy

 - A fracture located below the gum line